isberg1/REST-API-IMT2681_assignment_2_paragliding/README.md

 for my setup i was using go version: go1.11 on Ubuntu 18.04

-in order to use mongoDB i had to install it se link(you may heve to register first)
+in order to use mongoDB i had to install it first se link(you may have to register first)

     https://docs.mongodb.com/manual/tutorial/install-mongodb-enterprise-on-ubuntu/